psmd-iberutaru/OpihiExarata/docs/source/technical/architecture/library.rst

 Opihi is an imaging telescope and images are often represented as arrays.
 However, there are some functionality that make sense in terms of images but have more involved implementations when using arrays as images.
-Functions here implement common manipulations of images.
+Functions here implement common manipulations of images represented as arrays.

 JSON Parsing